 - 1. Measles/Mumps/Rubella (MMR): All students are required to document immunization with the Measles, Mumps, Rubella (MMR) vaccine (administered as two (2) doses) OR serologic evidence (i.e., a titer test) of immunity to Measles, Mumps, and Rubella. - Varicella (Chicken Pox): All students are required to document immunization with the live-virus Varicella Zoster vaccine series (administered as two (2) doses) OR serologic evidence (i.e., a titer test) of immunity to Varicella.
-Documentation of prior infection with chicken pox is not sufficient. - 3.
-Hepatitis B: All students are required to document immunization with the Hepatitis B vaccine series (administered as three (3) doses) OR serologic evidence (i.e. a titer test) of immunity to Hepatitis B. The vaccination series for Hepatitis B is given in three steps over a period of 6 months.
+Documentation of prior infection with chicken pox is not sufficient. - Hepatitis B: All students are required to document immunization with the Hepatitis B vaccine series (administered as three (3) doses) OR serologic evidence (i.e. a titer test) of immunity to Hepatitis B. The vaccination series for Hepatitis B is given in three steps over a period of 6 months.
 Students must begin this series before the start of their first (P1) year and must finish the series by March 1st of their first (P1) year. - 4.
 Tetanus/Diphtheria/Pertussis (Tdap): All students are required to document completion of one (1) adult dose of the Tetanus-Diphtheria-Pertussis vaccine (Tdap).
 Childhood immunization with DTaP is not sufficient.
 After receiving a Tdap vaccine, students are required to obtain a single dose of TD (booster vaccine for tetanus and diphtheria) or a new Tdap every 10 years.

-- 5. COVID-19: All students are required to document (i) completion of a University of Michigan recognized COVID-19 vaccine that complies with the COVID-19 vaccine policy currently in effect for Michigan Medicine students, faculty and staff OR (ii) receipt from the University of Michigan of an approved COVID-19 vaccine exemption.
+- 5. COVID-19: All students are required to document (i) completion of a University of Michigan recognized COVID-19 vaccine OR (ii) receipt from the University of Michigan of an approved COVID-19 vaccine exemption.
 The University of Michigan recognizes only vaccines that are approved or authorized for emergency use by the U.S. FDA or the World Health Organization.
+Students who received an approved COVID-19 vaccine prior to September 2022 must document completion of the primary vaccine series (1 to 2 doses depending on vaccine type) and completion of a COVID-19 booster vaccine.
+Students who received an approved at the time of their vaccine administration.
+Students who have received an approved at the time of their vaccine administration.
 Students who have received an approved COVID-19 vaccine exemption are responsible for complying with experiential site-specific COVID-19 vaccine policies. - 6.
 Influenza (Flu): All students are required to obtain an annual influenza vaccine.
 The Record of Influenza Vaccine must be submitted each year during the fall semester by the posted deadline.
 Students who have received an approved influenza vaccine exemption are responsible for complying with experiential site-specific influenza vaccine policies. - 7.
 Polio: Although documentation is not required, all students should have received a polio vaccine (primary series completed) prior to entering the College of Pharmacy.